saikumar10900/saikumar10900/README.md

 ### Expertise:
 - Working on a live website with over 100 million active users worldwide.
-- Improving the frontend, backend, and accessibility(w3c) features of the project based on the priority.
+- Improving the frontend, backend, and accessibility(w3c) features of the project.
 - Troubleshooting, analyzing, and debugging the issues that will improve the performance of the website.
 - Having strong hands-on expertise on the web, cross-browser and mobile-based interfaces.
 - Proficient in writing semantic HTML, maintainable CSS (and SCSS), and modern JavaScript.
 - Experienced at building interactive Web interfaces with a focus on performance and accessibility.
 - Proficient at writing clean, efficient, high quality production code.
 - Comfortable with frontend frameworks like React, and Ember and backend frameworks like Express (Node).
-- Skilled at single-page web application development focused on performance and efficiency using React.
+- Skilled in single-page web application development focused on performance and efficiency using React.